 x x x

-The bike pulled over as the wave of reality hit him again and he just stood up, with Yakusoku's arms still wrapped firmly around him, and he cried while trying to brace himself to continue on to the apartment house.
-He screamed "fuck! fuck!" over and over again the obscenity is muffled by his helmet leaving him alone to hear his pain; the moisture pooling on his cheeks forced him to pull the helmet up over his head where it rests on top while he brushed tears from his eyes.
-Feeling Yakusoku's hand tighten around him, he latched onto that hand with one of his own squeezing comfort from it.
+The bike pulled over as the wave of reality hit him again.
+He stood up from his seat, his legs remained straddled around the vibrating bike.
+Yakusoku's arms are still wrapped firmly around him while he cried, trying to brace himself to continue on to the apartment house.
+He screamed "fuck! fuck!" over and over again.
+The obscenity is muffled by his helmet which leaves him all alone to hear his pain.
+The moisture pooling on his cheeks forced him to pull the helmet up over his head where it rests on top while he brushed tears from his eyes with the palm of his hand.
+Feeling Yakusoku's hand tighten around him, he latched onto that hand squeezing comfort from it through emotional osmosis.

-After a calming sigh expelled past his lips he sat back down, lowered his helmet, and after giving Yakusoku's hand one more squeeze he then started for the apartment home again and this time he didn't stop until they were there.
-Once inside the held in pain erupted.
+After a calming sigh expelled past his lips he sat back down, lowered his helmet, and after giving Yakusoku's hand one more squeeze he then gripped the handle bar and started for the apartment home again.
+But, this time, he doesn't stop until they are there.
+However; inside the apartment home the held in pain erupted.

-Hakuo had never been hugged so tightly in his life, he thought his ribs would break in the pressure of being pressed into Gev's chest or that his spine would be snapped from the squeezing arms behind him.
+Hakuo had never been hugged so tightly in his life.
+The Krenn teen thought his ribs would break under the pressure of being pressed into Gev's chest or that his spine would be snapped from the squeezing arms anchored behind him.
 And the larger teen cried and cried until it died away to nothing but sniffles and coughs, and weakened knees trying to remain upright.

-It happened so instantaneously that Hakuo had no time to react by moving away or turning his head, but Gev grabbed him by the throat and squeezed before reality struck him and he instead shoved him up against the front door still with a hold on him but now by cupped cheeks, and he lightly popped his forehead to Hakuo's.
-Tears splashed at the Asian teen's cheeks and eyes as he stood there taking the breakdown not feeling threatened in the least by it in spite of what almost happened.
+It happened so instantaneously that Hakuo had no time to react by moving away or turning his head.
+Gev grabbed him by the throat and squeezed before reality struck him to cause an instant release, he then shoved the quiet teen up against the front door, still with a hold on him but now by cupped cheeks.
+Gev's weight leaned forward and now he's lightly popped his forehead to Hakuo's.
+Tears splashed at the Asian teen's cheeks and eyes as he stood there taking the breakdown not feeling threatened in the least by it, in spite of what almost happened.

 "I could beat you to a pulp... " Gev began muttering to the pseudo person.
 "How long do you intend to keep up the act?!"
 He finally pulled free and glared at the person impersonating Yakusoku.